ChristianDibbern/christiandibbern.github.io/_posts/2018-02-23-groovegrid.markdown

 #### Mobile App Development

-A while back, I had heard about Google's efforts to create a cross-platform app development framework called [Flutter](https://flutter.dev "Flutter").
+A while back, I had heard about Google's efforts to create a cross-platform mobile app development framework called [Flutter](https://flutter.dev "Flutter").
+In Flutter, most code is only written once in Dart, which can run in a virtual machine for fast development cycles, or be ahead of time compiled for a final release.
+Developers can also access native device APIs to interface with hardware components like bluetooth using Java and Kotlin or Objective-C and Swift, respectively.
 I remember thinking it was very interesting, but I didn't have time to delve into it.
-When I wanted to start working on the mobile app, Google had just released version 1.0 of Flutter, so I was excited to use the new technology for our app.
+When I wanted to start working on the Groovegrid mobile app, Google had just released version 1.0 of Flutter, so I was excited to use the new technology for our app.

 {% comment %}